 Over 25 years later Brian still works on the Ski Patrol at Badger Pass, now as the Director, and that cute instructor works with him.
 “I see myself as part of a rich tradition that started so many decades ago.
 I love this little ski hill and work hard to keep it safe and fun.”

-The Yosemite Winter Club would like to thank Dick for promoting winter sports in Yosemite.
-Congratulations to Dick Ewart, the 2019 recipient of the Nic Fiore Award!
+The Yosemite Winter Club would like to thank Brian for promoting winter sports in Yosemite.
+Congratulations to Brian Shoor, the 2022 recipient of the Nic Fiore Award!